chengjun583/KIRP-topological-features/README.md

 Contact information
 -----
 If you have any questions, feel free to contact me.<br>
-Jun Cheng, Southern Medical University, Guangzhou, China.
+Jun Cheng, Shenzhen University, Shenzhen, China.
 Email: chengjun583@qq.com